ravendb/bootcamp/src/unit1/lesson2/README.md

-Unit 1, Lesson 2 – Lets Query!
+Unit 1, Lesson 2 - Let's Query!
 ======================================

 In the previous lesson, you learned how to install RavenDB on your computer,